franneck94/HelperBox/docs/Emo.md

         - Whenever SB or Burning is not up, cast it
         - If HP or Energy is low, cast sb or burning
     - LT
+      - On Spawn: Bond LT, or whenever reaper ported and LT has no bonds
       - If LT is in a distance $[1225, 1248]$ and you and the LT are not moving
         - Maintain SB on the LT
         - If LT drops in HP => Fuse